flofriday/imgmerge/README.md

 # imgmerge

-Deamon to watch a directory and merge alle images in it.
+Daemon to watch a directory and merge alle images in it.

 ## Installation